Getting Started

 Terminology

-• Boat Captain: Must be graduated from high school and 18 years of age; must be insured on the boat they are operating in the tournament and an ASABFA member.
+• Boat Captain: Must be graduated from high school and 18 years of age; must be insured on the boat they are operating in the tournament and be an ASABFA member.
 Must pass ASABFA background check.

-• Boat/Vessel: 16 feet in length, working live well, engine kill switch, working lights, min of 40 to max of manufacturer recommended horsepower (see tournament rules).
+• Boat/Vessel: 16 feet in length, working live well, working engine kill switch, working lights, min of 40 to max of manufacturer recommended horsepower (see tournament rules).

 • ASABFA State Team of the Year: The team that accumulates the most points for the year on the ASABFA Classic and the ASABFA Classic Qualifiers.

-• ASABFA Classic Champions: Awarded to the top team in the ASABFA Classic two day tournament.
+• ASABFA Classic Champions: Awarded to the top team in the ASABFA Classic two-day tournament.

 Senior Division Info